platy-org/pdum-genome/README.md

 ## How to contribute

-Prerequisites: a GitHub account, a text editor, and some knowledge of the GFF format.
+Prerequisites: a GitHub account, some knowledge of the GFF format, love for _Platynereis_ and/or phylogenies.

-Contributing is easy:

-1. Find your gene(s) of interest on the genome, e.g. by a combination of BLAST/MMseqs2/DIAMOND searches and phylogenetic trees.
-2. Make a fork of the repository.
-3. Edit the GFF file to reflect your new insights (e.g. propose a name for an XLOC, improve the annotation of the 5' UTR for another locus), save, and commit.
-4. Propose your commit as a pull request to the main repository.
-5. In the pull request, try to explain how you arrived at the proposed change; try to upload any relevant results so that others can judge.
-6. Wait for consensus to build; ideally your contribution is widely accepted.
-The pull request is merged, and the version of the genome goes up slightly.
+Contributing essentially consists of finding a gene in the GFF file and appending a proposed name as well as annotator information.
+You can follow along the [example](contributions/example-hes12.md).

 Every once in a while (depending on NCBI/Ensembl Metazoa update cycles) a new GFF version will be uploaded.
 This will trigger a minor version bump.